 The above diagram contains the list of classifiers whose values can be constrained using the AML profile.
-These types include the basic Boolean, Integer, String and Real types as well as Duration, Date, Time and DateTime.
-The AML Terminology Model Profile provides the ability to describe the set of possible value codes that are allowed for certain reference model attributes.
+These types include the basic Boolean, Integer, String, and Real types as well as Duration, Date, Time, and DateTime.
+The AML Terminology Model Profile provides the ability to describe the set of possible value codes allowed for certain reference model attributes.

 Profile Elements